 Visit Blackshear Civil War Prison Camp in Blackshear Georgia.

-This is an open camp in an out-of-the-way place, surrounded by a guardline, including some heavy artillery pieces.
+Explore an open camp in an out-of-the-way place, surrounded by a guardline, including some heavy artillery pieces.
 Considered as a 'corral for human beings.'
 The prison guards were mainly from the 2nd Georgia Reserve Regiment.

 During the month of November in 1864, some 5,000 Union Soldiers began arriving by rail along the Atlantic & Gulf Railroad into the small community of Blackshear Georgia.